Artorias718/Pact/README.md

        ```bash
        docker run -it -p 5000:5000 -e DOMAIN=http://localhost:8080/entando entando/appbuilder:5.0.1-SNAPSHOT
        ```
     c.
-Set this webdriver JVM parameter, then you can just run the tests from your IDE.
+Set this `Dwebdriver.chrome.driver=/home/ampie/chromedriver` as webdriver JVM parameter, then you can just run the tests        from your IDE.

-       ```bash
-       Dwebdriver.chrome.driver=/home/ampie/chromedriver

-       ```
-### Break down into end to end tests